sjvermeu/sjvermeu.github.io/content/2021/08/component-view-of-infrastructure.md

 * A *component view*, which covers the vertical stack of an IT infrastructure component.
-* A *location view*, which is sort-of the horizontal area for IT infrastructure
+* A *location view*, which is the horizontal stack for IT infrastructure
 * A *process view*, which covers the general enterprise requirements for IT infrastructure
-* A *service view*, which provides insights in to what functional offerings are provided (and for which I posted a current view a short while ago, titled "[An IT services overview]({filename}/2021/06/an-it-services-overview.md)"
+* A *service view*, which provides insights into what functional offerings are provided (and for which I posted a current view a short while ago, titled "[An IT services overview]({filename}/2021/06/an-it-services-overview.md)"
 * A *zoning view*, which represents the IT environment landscape.
 A few years